 3.7 Red pumpkin beetle, Aulacophora foveicollis

 First appearance of red pumpkin beetle was observed when the crop age was about 24 days i.e. vegetative stage and remained available upto the 4th week of October i.e. reproductive stage of the crop.
-However no information is available in the literature on red pumpkin beetle on black gram.
+However, no information is available in the literature on red pumpkin beetle on black gram.

 3.8 Vegetable grasshopper, Atractomorpha crenulata